stephenplaza/FiresideChat/README.md

 ##A Firebase Javascript Chat Application with Moderation

-*(status: in progress, moderation not fully implemented)*
+*(status: in progress)*

 This package provides a simple, scalable Javascript chat application using the REACT framework and [Firebase](https://www.firebase.com/).

 It currently allows annoymous user login to read/write messages to a common location (chat room).
 The most recent messages in the chat room are first loaded.

-Main TODO: Moderation mode that requires messages to be approved by a trusted moderator.

 ## Quick Start Guide

 This package contains a 'dist' directory which contains the chat widget in index.html (see release zip file).
 Before opening this page in a web browser, the index.html file should be modified.
 The Firebase account address must be specified in place of YOURADDR (signup for Firebase is free).
 The moderator mode can be toggled by setting data-moderatormode to "true" or "false".
 To use the moderator mode, an email/password must be registered for the given Firebase account.

+This widget also allows one to enable a special moderator window so that all messages first go to that window and only show up on the main window if approved.
+To enable this, set data-moderatorwindow to "true".
+The moderator window should be "true" or "false" on both moderator and non-moderator windows.

 ## Installation and Usage